amir-shah-dev/picoCTF-2019/intermediate-advanced/flag_shop.md

 Look at line 42: `account_balance = account_balance - total_cost;`

-We can use `-` to our advantage by inducing an overflow such that if we buy many flags, the integer will wrap around and become negative.
+We can use `-` to our advantage by inducing an overflow such that if we buy many flags, the `total_cost` integer will wrap around and become negative.
 This trick will actually increase our total balance, enought to buy the actual flag!

 See [here](https://www.welivesecurity.com/2022/02/21/integer-overflow-how-it-occur-can-be-prevented/) for more info on _integer overflow_